 The AR0835HS can reduce power consumption by switching to the soft standby state when the output is not needed.
 Register values are retained in the soft standby state.
-The details of the sequence are described below and shown in Figure 8 on page 16.
+The details of the sequence are described below and shown in Figure 9.